When you or a loved one is faced with a genetic disease it can be overwhelming, confusing and scary.

 Genetic disorders run in families.
 While these diseases occur in all ethnic groups, some of them are far more common in certain populations than in others.
 To find out more information on a specific disease, including carrier frequencies, click on its name below.
 Please consult with a physician or with a genetic counselor for guidance on genetic screening and testing for proper diagnosis and treatment.

-The Ashkenazi Jewish Genetic Panel (AJGP) at Mount Sinai screens for all these diseases, plus Cystic Fibrosis.
-The chance that someone of 100% Ashkenazi descent will be a carrier of one of the diseases in the panel is 1 in 2.
+The Ashkenazi Jewish Genetic Panel (AJGP) at Mount Sinai screens for the diseases listed below plus Cystic Fibrosis and Fragile X. The chance that someone of 100% Ashkenazi descent carries one of the diseases in the panel is 1 in 2.